dotnet/csharpstandard/standard/types.md

   - `A` is a `class` that is not abstract and contains an explicitly declared public constructor with no parameters.
   - `A` is not `abstract` and has a default constructor ([§14.11.5](classes.md#14115-default-constructors)).

-A compile-time error occurs if one or more of a type parameter's constraints are not satisfied by the given type arguments.
+A compile-time error occurs if one or more of a type parameter’s constraints are not satisfied by the given type arguments.

 Since type parameters are not inherited, constraints are never inherited either.